 Changed circumstances may make a condition ineffective or inapplicable for reasons of impracticability.
 In rare cases, a court may use its equity-based corrective function to adjust a condition.

 The performance or offer of performance, by the other party of his/her contractual duties - unless a different order of performance has been stipulated expressly - also serves as a condition for the performance of one's own duty: even without express stipulation, the tender or rendition of the counter-performance is a "constructive condition" (of exchange).
-The other party's duty to perform (and the satisfaction of the condition resting on the plaintiff) arise with the plaintiff's rendition of "substantial performance" (see immediately following) or the offer of full performance.
+The other party's duty to perform (and the satisfaction of the condition resting on the plaintiff) arises with the plaintiff's rendition of "substantial performance" (see immediately following) or the offer of full performance.

-IV The Satisfaction of a Party's Contractual Duties: Performance
+4. The Satisfaction of a Party's Contractual Duties: Performance